easytarget/PrintPy2040/microPython/README.md

 PrintPY is coded in [MicroPython](https://micropython.org/); and is intended to be uploaded by the user from a suitable IDE (tested with Thonny, but ViperIDE is also nice for more experienced developers).

 * If this is new to you I suggest you start with the [XIAO2040 micropython guide](https://wiki.seeedstudio.com/XIAO-RP2040-with-MicroPython/) from SeeedStudio, and use [**Thonny**](https://thonny.org/) as an IDE.
+ * You do not need to know Python programming, updating the firmware is drag-n-drop in your file manager, the IDE's are easy to use.
 * [**Viper IDE**](https://viper-ide.org/) is also excellent; it runs from the web directly in your web browser without needing to be 'installed'.

-As with the Hardware document assuming you can 3d Print, solder and read a wiring diagram, this document assumes you can set up and connect to your device with MicroPython without needing step-by-step instructions; the guides above, plus many more available online, will show you what you need.
+Just as the Hardware document assumes you can 3d Print, solder and read a wiring diagram; this document assumes you can follow the guides, set up and connect to your device without needing super detailed instructions here; the guide above will show you what you need.

 # RRF config:
-You need to set up the Comms port on your printer correctly to 'no CRC/checksum, 230400 baud'.
+You need to set up the second serial (UART) port on your printer to 'no CRC/checksum, 230400 baud'.
 * For testing you can use the console to send:
 * `M575 P1 B230400 S0`
-* For a Duet2 or 3 machine using the default (panelDue) serial (UART) interface your `config.g` needs to include ths line:
+* For a Duet2 or 3 machine using the default (panelDue) UART interface your `config.g` needs to include that line.
   * This can normally go after the USB port setting (*M575 P0 ....*) line.
   * Later Duet models have additional UART ports that could be used; you will need to adjust ['M575'](https://docs.duet3d.com/User_manual/Reference/Gcodes#m575-set-serial-comms-parameters) as necesscary for them.
 * Do not change the `S0` parameter; PrintPY is not compatible with CRC or Checksumming.

 # RP2040 MicroPython Firmware: